Usha-Mounika/Samsung_PD/README.md

 <summary>Post-Synthesis of Full-Adder</summary>
 <br>

+- Pre-synthesis simulation is done according to the logic designed for(functionality).
+- Post synthesis simulation / ‘gate level simulation’ is done after synthesis considering each and every gate delays into account.
+It reports the violations in both functionality and timing.
+- This verifies any mismatches in the design.
+There are different RTL coding styles that may cause synthesis mismatch such as casex, casez and synopsys directives such as full_case, parallel_case etc..
+  These directives infer the tool about design such that it is optimized.
+But Their usage mostly causes a mismatch.
+- Simply, RTL simulation is pre-synthesis, GLS is post-synthesis.
+RTL simulation is a zero delay environment and events generally occur on the active clock edge.
+GLS can be zero delay also, but is more often used in unit delay or full timing mode.
 The Full-Adder output as discussed for the pre-synthesis simulation matches with the post-simulation output.The following are the sequnece of steps for simulating the output.
 ```bash
 iverilog full_add_net.v tb_add4.v primitives.v sky130_fd_sc_hd.v